Want to support our work? Donate

 Board Member

 Michael Raff is a trainee solicitor in the City of London.
-Before this, he gained significant experience on the island of Lesvos in Greece, which is considered to be the epicenter of the “refugee crisis” in Europe.
+Before this, he gained significant experience on the island of Lesvos in Greece, which is considered to be the epicenter of the so-called “refugee crisis” in Europe.
 In 2018, he volunteered as a Team Leader for an emergency response NGO, helping to coordinate rescue efforts for asylum seekers crossing from Turkey.
 In 2020, he returned to the island with an NGO providing legal aid to asylum seekers.
 Michael assisted individuals by preparing them for their asylum interviews, as well as submitting a number of family reunification applications under the Dublin III Regulation.

 Through this experience, Michael has developed a passion for helping and standing in solidarity with those forced to flee from their homes.